-This research group conducts critical social science research on global health.
-It brings together perspectives from anthropology, political science and development studies to examine power structures that shape global health policy and practice at global, national and local levels.
+This research group brings together perspectives from anthropology, political science and development studies to examine the political dynamics and power structures that shape global health policy and practice at global, national and local levels.

 - The transfer of health policies between global and local levels

 - Civil society’s and other non-state actors' role within global health governance

 - Epidemic preparedness and response

 - Digital responses to global health challenges, including the use of mobile technologies and data in pandemics

 - The political and social determinants of health

 The research group meets fortnightly, in a forum where members can receive feedback on writing in progress, and can discuss published literature relevant to members' interests.